ahmedabzk/bank-backend/README.md

-# bank-backend with golang and postgresql.
+# a simple bank backend with golang and postgresql.